jcburley/joker/README.md

 In the above case, multiple `GoObject` objects are returned by a single call to `go.std.net/Interface`; they are returned as a (Clojure) vector, which in turn is wrapped in a vector along with the `error` return value, per the "Go return type" shown by `doc`.

+Generally, Joker avoids ever _copying_ a `GoObject`, in order to permit maximum flexibility of use (such as when one contains active state), to preserve some semblance of performance, and to avoid issues when they have members of type `sync.Mutex` (which cannot always be copied).

+As a result, pointers to such objects are returned as `atom` references to the very same objects.

 ### Constructing a GoObject

 TBD.